emberjs/data/README.md

 });
 ```

-If you're using ES6 modules (via Ember App Kit or ember-cli), your
+If you're using ES6 modules (via ember-cli), your
 models would look like this:

 ```js